 Traveling to the United States, Canada, Mexico, Central America, Colombia, and the Caribbean, cats are permitted.

 In first or business class, cats need to be stored in a carrier, which will be transferred to a special compartment at the front of the plane during lift-off and landing.
 This is a safety precaution other airlines do not take: a commendable one.
 But some cat owners do not like to be deprived during these times when a furry friend can help reduce stress.
 The choice is personal, but feedback from this airline’s pet owners is mostly positive.

 Cats must be eight weeks old to fly, and the flight must be less than twelve hours.

 4. Delta Airlines

 Ten years ago, 41 out of 97 in-flight animal deaths happened aboard Delta Airlines.
 True, Delta carries more animals than their competitors, but the resulting PR backlash was enough to change things for the better.
 By 2018, that figure was down to 4 (out of 21).
-So, despite initial bad press, your cat is in safe hands with Delta.
+So, despite the initial bad press, your cat is in safe hands with Delta.

 Delta also has the most generous size restrictions for animals in the cabin.
 While most cat owners won’t see the benefit (cats meet the pet size requirements of almost any airline,) it’s still a factor to consider.
-Is your cat likely to be skittish in sight of a Doberman under the seat in front?
+Is your cat likely to be skittish in the sight of a Doberman under the seat in front?

 If you choose to fly your cat in cargo, Delta Cargo has you covered.
 It was recently awarded the Air Cargo Excellence Gold Award.
 By either method, there’s no need to be concerned for your pet’s safety.